Lunch Information

 HIGH SCHOOL CAFETERIA LUNCH INFORMATION

 Information regarding the Free and Reduced Price Lunch Program is mailed to students and their families in July.
+See below for information included in the packet and how to access the free/reduced application through the PaySchools Central portal.

 CVCC does not operate a Federal Breakfast Program, which would provide free or reduced priced breakfast to eligible students.
 Because of limited students served by the program, it is not warranted at this time.